andres-lowrie/lang/docs/content/docs/basics/functions.md

 // => 4
 ```

-### Calling a function
+## Calling a function

-Just as with declaration, calling a function has no ceremony it's:
+Just as with declaration, calling a function has no ceremony, it's:

 ```
 function_name arg1 arg2 argN ...